duckdblabs/db-benchmark/README.md

 2. Install the solutions you wish to have updated
 3. Update the solution(s) groupby or join scripts with any desired changes
 4. Run the benchmark on your solution
-5. Generate the report to see if the results are faster than the currently published results.
-If so,
+5. Generate the report to see how the results compare to other solutions
-6. Copy time `time.csv` and `logs.csv` file to the solution directory
-7. Create your PR!
+6. Create your PR! (make sure the new time.csv and logs.csv files are included!)

 The PR will then be reviewed by the DuckdbLabs team where we will run the benchmark ourselves to validate the new results.
 If there aren't any questions, we will merge your PR and update the results!